-BlackRock Advantage US Equity Fund
+BlackRock Advantage Emerging Markets ex China Equity Fund

-The investment objective of the BlackRock Advantage US Equity Fund (the "Fund" for the purposes of this section) is to achieve long-term capital growth.
+The investment objective of the BlackRock Advantage Emerging Markets ex China Equity Fund (the "Fund" for the purposes of this section) is to achieve long-term capital growth, in a manner consistent with the principles of sustainable investing.

-In order to achieve its investment objective, the Fund invests at least 70% of its Net Asset Value in the equity and equity-related instruments (namely, contracts for difference and futures as further described below) of companies domiciled in, listed in, or the main business of which is in, the United States.
+In order to achieve its investment objective, the Fund invests at least 70% of its Net Asset Value in the equity and equity-related instruments (namely, total return swaps and futures as further described below) of companies domiciled in, listed in, or the main business of which is in, emerging markets, excluding China (which includes Chinese companies listed outside the PRC).
 These instruments will be listed or traded on the Regulated Markets set out in Appendix E. The Fund does not have any specific industry focus.